Postman Alternatives

 Trade-offs

-• Limited to VS Code (no JetBrains, no standalone app)
+• Limited to VS Code (no JetBrains or standalone)

 • Smaller feature set than Postman or Insomnia